-When you visit our office for a routine teeth cleaning, we’ll begin by examining your teeth, gums, and bite to get an overall sense of your oral health.
-This gives us a chance to check for signs of tooth decay, periodontal disease or other potential issues that may not be causing symptoms but that could give you problems later on if not addressed.
+When you visit our office for a routine tooth cleaning, we’ll begin by examining your teeth, gums, and bite to get an overall sense of your oral health.
+This gives us a chance to check for signs of tooth decay, periodontal disease, or other potential issues that may not be causing symptoms but that could give you problems later on if not addressed.

 The Relationship between Plaque and Gum Disease

 It’s common to think of dental plaque as unattractive but otherwise insignificant.
 This couldn’t be further from the truth, however, as the build-up of plaque, particularly along your gum line, is directly linked to the development of gum disease.
 That’s because plaque is actually made up of the bacteria that cause gum disease.

 When these bacteria are allowed to remain on your teeth for long periods of time, they can begin to irritate your gums, eventually causing the gums to detach from your teeth to create pockets where the bacteria can thrive.
 Fortunately, routine teeth cleaning can remove this plaque, helping to keep bacteria levels in your mouth low and your gums healthy.

 Even if you’ve always been consistent about brushing and flossing daily, receiving regular professional teeth cleaning is important.
 That’s because it gives us a chance to catch all types of problems early, which benefits both your oral health and your budget.
 Any preventive dental care will come with a much lower price tag than the possible interventions and treatments you’d need later on if problems are allowed to persist.